Summit County, Ohio

 • 2008: The downtown area of Akron undergoes revitalization efforts to attract more businesses and residents.

-This timeline provides a condensed summary of the historical journey of Summit County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Summit County, Ohio.